bazel-contrib/rules_oci/README.md

 rules_oci supports two different registry implementation for the temporary storage within actions spawned by bazel.

 1. By default we recommend using `zot` as it stores blobs on disk, however it doesn't support `Docker`-format images.
-2. `crane` is memory hungry as it stores blobs in memory, leading to high memory usage.
-   However it supports both `OCI` and `Docker` formats which is quite useful for using `Docker` images pulled from the registries such as DockerHub.
+2. `crane` is a better alternative as it supports both `OCI` and `Docker` formats which is required to make images with `Docker` media types work.
+However, it might not support everything that zot does.

 ## Public API Docs